Zhu Yi (figure skater): 2023–2024 season

 Prior to the season, it was announced that Zhu had begun training in Beijing full-time and that former pair skater, Tong Jian, had become her new coach.
 She returned to international competition at the 2023 Cup of China, where she finished tenth.

 At the 2024 Chinese Championships, Zhu came in eighteenth place.
 Despite this placement, Zhu was selected to compete at the 2024 Four Continents Championships, where she finished sixteenth.
 Zhu then ended the season by placing thirteenth at the 2024 National Winter Games.

 2024–2025 season

 Zhu began the season by finishing eighth at the 2024 CS Denis Ten Memorial Challenge.
 She then went on to compete at the 2024 Cup of China, where she finished ninth.
-One week later, Zhu finished sixth at the 2024 Chinese Championships.
+One week later, Zhu finished sixth at the 2025 Chinese Championships.

 In February, Zhu competed at the 2025 Asian Winter Games in Harbin, where she finished in fifth place.
 One week later, she placed fifteenth at the 2025 Four Continents Championships in Seoul, South Korea.

 2025–2026 season

 Zhu opened the season by winning the silver medal at the 2025 Asian Open Trophy and finishing fifth at the 2025 CS Denis Ten Memorial Challenge.

 In October, it was announced that she had made a coaching change with Fang Dan becoming her new coach.
+Assigned to compete at the 2025 Cup of China, Zhu finished the event in eleventh place.
+A couple of months later, she won the bronze medal at the 2026 Chinese Championships.
+She was assigned to compete at the 2026 Four Continents where she placed 12th.

+In February 2025, it was reported that the Beijing city government published a budget showing 48.14 million yuan (US$6.64 million) worth of funds for training Zhu and Eileen Gu.
+Their names were later redacted from the document, and mentions of this on the Chinese Internet were reportedly censored.